How Does Medical Underwriting Work?

 A ‘pre-existing medical condition’ is a medical condition you had before your cover started.
 This means that any medical condition (including symptoms and undiagnosed conditions and other related conditions) that you experienced in the five years before your policy's start date will not be covered unless we have agreed to provide cover for that medical condition.

-The two main methods insurers use to underwrite your application for private health insurance are moratorium underwriting and full medical underwriting.
+The two main methods we use to underwrite your application for private health insurance are moratorium underwriting and full medical underwriting.
 To help you better understand the benefits and drawbacks of each one, we have highlighted the key differences between them.

 Moratorium underwriting